 Top Companies Metrics

-AnitaB.org selected seven critical metrics to assess different aspects of the technical pipeline.
+AnitaB.org selected eight critical metrics to assess different aspects of the technical pipeline.
 Companies submit data on their technical workforce for each metric during two 12-month periods as specified in the Top Companies instructions.

 In 2016, two additional dimensions were added to the program to gain a more comprehensive understanding of the experiences of women technologists: an employee workplace experience survey and programs and policy data.
 The survey responses provide insights into key cultural drivers that foster inclusive workplaces and engaged workforces.
 We also measure company programs and policies to improve the industry’s understanding of how different programs and policies attract and retain women technologists.

 AnitaB.org provides all participants with a Top Companies badge, to acknowledge their commitment to measure their technical workforce and gain a deeper understanding of women in their company.
 Companies that score in the top five for each size category receive an additional badge, to recognize the progress they have made in building diverse teams.
 The company in each size category with the highest total score is recognized as a Top Companies Winner, and receives a badge to celebrate their leadership in the technical industry.

-We will be accepting submissions for the next round of the Top Companies program in spring 2019.
-We will post our 2019 instructions soon, so check back often.
+We will be accepting submissions for the next round of the Top Companies program starting April 16, 2019.
+Download the 2019 instructions here.

-In September 2019, AnitaB.org will announce the top five scoring companies in each technical employee size category (under 1,000, 1,000 to 10,000, and over 10,000 technical employees).
-The winner of each category will be announced on the main stage at the Grace Hopper Celebration (GHC 19).
+In October 2019, AnitaB.org will announce the top five scoring companies in each technical employee size category (under 1,000, 1,000 to 10,000, and over 10,000 technical employees).
+The winner of each category will be announced on the main stage at Grace Hopper Celebration (GHC 19).

 In 2008, AnitaB.org collaborated with the Michelle R. Clayman Institute for Gender Research at Stanford University on the first large-scale study of men and women in technology careers.
 Those findings underpinned our development of a tool to measure and assess the gender diversity of the technical workforce within organizations.